Mindanao State University–Iligan Institute of Technology: College of Education

 Created by virtue of the MSU Reorganization Plan approved by the BOR Resolution no. 18 series of 1984, Special Order no. 885, CED merged three former schools: School of Industrial Education, School of Physical Education and the Developmental High School, the laboratory school for students having their practicum.
 Ever since, CED constituted five departments.
 The Department of Home Technology (DHTE) emerged from a formerly known Department of Student Teaching.
 The rest: Department of Science and Mathematics Education (DSME), Department of Industrial Education (DITE), Department of Physical Education (DPE) and Department of Professional Education (DPRE) progressively offer various fields of specialization in the BSED, BSIED and BEED programs.
 The Integrated Developmental School (IDS) is one department that serves as a laboratory school and it is fully under the supervision of the CED Dean.

 College of Engineering

 Since its establishment in 1977, the College of Engineering and its merger with the School of Engineering Technology in 2015, has grown and matured into a respectable engineering school.
-COET offers tertiary programs in engineering and technology, six of which were recognized by the Commission on Higher Education as Centers of Development in SY1999-2000 for three years and four of these programs are currently accredited by the Accrediting Agency of Chartered Colleges and Universities in the Philippines (AACCUP).
+COE offers tertiary programs in engineering and technology, six of which were recognized by the Commission on Higher Education as Centers of Development in SY1999-2000 for three years and four of these programs are currently accredited by the Accrediting Agency of Chartered Colleges and Universities in the Philippines (AACCUP).
 In addition, it also offers three master's degree programs and three doctoral programs.

 A tweet by the Chancellor Atty.
 Alizedney M. Ditucalan, along with the Board, will change the name from College of Engineering and Technology to simply College of Engineering.
 This statement also applies to the next, College of Nursing.